redrunnerjs/redrunner.github.io/docs/tour.md

 mount('click-counter-div', ClickCounter)
 ```

-It's all really simple, and there's a built-in cheat sheet in case you forget.
+It's all really simple, and there's a built-in help system in case you forget.

-## Cheat sheet
+## Help

-Just add a `?` anywhere inside an html tag:
+Just place a `?` anywhere inside an tag in a component's HTML:

 ```html
 <button ? :onClick="increment(c)">+</button>
 ```

-And the cheat sheet will appear in the browser, which will show:
+And the help page will appear in the browser, with:

 * The syntax rules.
 * The list variables available to callbacks.